Admissions - September 2022

 - Applicants should display integrity, reliability, maturity, self-direction, determination, excellent communication and interpersonal skills, ability to work in teams and leadership.

-- Mandatory work-integrated learning (WIL) health and safety requirements must be completed by students prior to student WIL experiences.
+- Mandatory work-integrated learning (WIL) document requirements must be completed by students prior to student WIL experiences.
 Successful WIL completion is required for students to progress to program completion.
 To qualify for WIL experiences, students must present the following practicum requirements by the deadline indicated on the practicum package which will be distributed in class at the beginning of year two:

-- A complete immunization record including MMR, Tdap, varicella, polio and hepatitis B. Seasonal flu vaccination is required during flu season (October - March).
+- A complete immunization record including MMR, Tdap, varicella, polio, COVID-19 and hepatitis B. Seasonal flu vaccination is required during flu season (October – March).

 - TB Testing: Evidence of current 2-Step or previous 2-step + current 1-step if more than one year has passed since 2-step testing.